 This week it’s ‘Remembrance for Lost Species’ Sunday, 27th November at the dinosaur garden in Crystal Palace Park.

-THIS REALLY, really, bothers me.
+This, really, REALLY, bothers me.
 It’s always bothered me.
 And it should.
 Frankly it should bother us all.
 But often it doesn’t.
-At least not enough or enough of us, enough of the time.
-Living detached from that reality, far away, in cities, in houses in suburbs, small villages and towns with tidy gardens and parks, surrounded by small tracts of forest and farmed land.
-In places we never see extinction , much less the cause.
+At least not enough, or enough of us, enough of the time.
+Detached from that reality living far away, in cities, in houses, in suburbs, small villages and towns with tidy gardens and parks surrounded by small tracts of forest and farmed land.
+In places we never see extinction, much less the cause.

 Orangutan filled forests destroyed for palm oil, pretty much found in any cosmetic, detergent, shampoo, soap, chocolate, margarine, ice cream and biscuit product.
-So eager are some countries to deliver this demand that they’re willing to sacrifice their forests, creatures, futures.
+So eager are some countries to deliver this demand that they are willing to sacrifice their own forests, creatures and futures.

 It’s not that this type of activity is new and hasn’t already occurred in our own, and so many other countries, for so many of the same and other reasons.
-It’s that it just continues and continues.
-Countries blighted by man-made poverty, yet to gorge on the excess of consumption, racing to catch up economically, at their own peril and more poignantly that of the species dwelling within.
-Often ‘we’ in the UK, US, Australia, Europe own or drive those plantations.
+It’s that it just continues, and continues.
+Countries blighted by man-made poverty, yet to gorge on the excess of consumption, racing to catch up economically at their own peril and more poignantly, that of the species dwelling within.
+Often ‘we’ in the UK, Australia, the US and Europe own or drive those productions.
 It’s an ugly cycle.

-Sometimes I feel the horror of the machine, that endlessly turning wheel of growth, industry, economy, progress, consumption dispassionately crushing everything of true value and beauty underneath.
-No-one at the helm, no way to stop it.
+Sometimes I feel the horror of the machine, that endlessly turning wheel of growth, industry, economy, progress and consumption dispassionately crushing everything of true value and beauty.
+No-one at the helm.
+No way to stop it.

 I DO NOT want to live in a world where elephants no longer roam.
-Yet it’s a real possibility.
-One that brings deep dread to think about.
-These beautiful, intelligent creatures, with their majesty and matriarchy, sentient, gentle yet fierce, that will visit a departed loved one to hum, low guttural, murmurs over the decaying carcass.
-That return to the home of a man, who gave them refuge, upon his passing.
-And pass down memories of grazing pastures and migration routes, through generations.
+Yet it’s a real possibility – one that brings deep dread to think about.
+These beautiful, intelligent, creatures with their majesty and matriarchy, sentient and gentle yet fierce, that will visit a departed loved one to hum low guttural murmurs over the decaying carcass.
+That will return to the home of a man, who gave them refuge, upon his passing.
+That pass down memories of grazing pastures and migration routes through generations.
 No. I don’t want that.
 What is the point of this world without that?

 Often I feel powerless to do anything about it.
 I try to think about what I can do to change that.
 Then I put my energy where I can.
 We all can.